blade1989/EuroCMS/README.md

  5. EuroEditor
  6. A homemade server side analytics software.
  7. Sidebar for information about the current page
  8. code validator for js,php,css,html,(w3c and such).
+ 9. image gallery(imgur, later on, homemade.)
+ 10. customizable.

 Dependencies